Integrated Policy Roadmap for Sustainable Media Ecosystem

 Executive Summary: Nominal Growth, Real Collapse

-The Korean broadcasting industry has grown 25.90% nominally over the past decade, but real funding capacity has actually declined 6.4% from its 2019 peak.
-This represents “growth without prosperity” — internal transactions expanding while external revenue capacity structurally weakens.
-The industry is now paying the price for 44 years of frozen policy.
+The Korean broadcasting industry grew 25.90% nominally over the past decade, but real funding capacity declined 6.4% from its 2019 peak.
+Internal transactions expanded while external revenue capacity structurally weakened — a pattern better described as “growth without prosperity.”
+Four decades of frozen policy have compounded the problem.

 Three Critical Messages